Buy American, whenever possible, avoid Amazon

 Skiing

-- Moment Skis - some of the best skis around.
+- Moment Skis - IYKYK.
 I own the Wildcat 108.
 Hand-made in Reno, NV.

 - Edgie Wedgie - helps your kid learn how to ski, hand-made in Utah.